ucbpi/puppet-stunnel/README.markdown

 # stunnel Module #

-This module is still in development.
-While usage is encouraged, be forewarned that the interface is unstable into version 1.0.0, or unless otherwise noted.
+This is an stunnel module that provides support for multiple tunnels, each with their own initscript.

 ## Examples ##